The 12 Carbons of Christmas

 or How to be Carbon Conscious Without being a Grinch

-We are often asked what you can do to be more sustainable during the Holiday Season - particularly so as we look forward to Christmas 2023, so here are our top tips on how to reduce carbon, cut costs, and decrease waste whilst also supporting your favourite environmental and humanitarian causes this Christmas.
+We are often asked what you can do to be more sustainable during the Holiday Season - particularly so as we look forward to Christmas 2024, so here are our top tips on how to reduce carbon, cut costs, and decrease waste whilst also supporting your favourite environmental and humanitarian causes this Christmas.

-Now - our growing team remains quite a musical bunch here at Carbon Footprint (our hidden talents of french horn, piano, violin, cello, clarinet, guitar, ukulele, recorder and a healthy dollop of musical theatre) - so, this year, we give you our tips to the theme of the 12 days of Christmas!
+Now - our growing team remains quite a musical bunch here at Carbon Footprint (our hidden talents of piano, violin, cello, clarinet, guitar, ukulele, recorder and a healthy dollop of musical theatre) - so, this year, we give you our tips to the theme of the 12 days of Christmas!

 A Partridge in a Pear Tree